unageanu/container-js/README.md

 # About

-ContainerJS is a Dipendency Injection Continer for JavaScript Application.
+ContainerJS is a Dependency Injection Continer for JavaScript Application.

 # Futures